nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3: If argument is valid, then `getUserItems()` will return a list of items whose owner's id equals to the argument.

-Step 4: The list of items wil then be displayed to the user via `Ui.printResponse()`.
+Step 4: The list of items will then be displayed to the user via `Ui.printResponse()`.

 The following sequence diagram shows how the view-user-items operation works:
 ![viewUserItemsSequence](images/ViewUserItemsSequence.png)